sinai-io/ai-plugins/plugins/tliner/commands/save.md

 $ARGUMENTS

 ## Flow
-0. **MANDATORY GOLDEN RULE**: Write like you're explaining to a colleague in Slack.
+0. **MANDATORY GOLDEN RULE**:
+   - **Summary section**: Write like you're explaining to a colleague in Slack.
 Short sentences.
 Simple words.
 Lazy and direct.
-Casual BUT keep full technical precision: exact commands, complete file paths, detailed stack traces.
+   - **Facts & Resources sections**: Preserve EXACT details VERBATIM - full paths, complete commands, actual URLs, precise error messages.
+DO NOT summarize.
    - ✅ Good Format: "Tried X. Got Y. Fixed Z in file"
    - ✅ GOOD: "Tried `/api/user` endpoint.
 Got 404.
 Fixed route in `src/routes.py#L42`."
    - ✅ GOOD: "Parser crashed on `test.json`.
 Missing null check in `lexer.cpp#L289`.
 Added guard."
    - ❌ BAD: "An investigation was conducted regarding the API endpoint configuration, which revealed that the routing mechanism was not properly configured to handle user-related requests."
 1.  **Generate Content**:
     *   Carefully enumerate what you know so far
     *   Generate the outcomes for the current step following the "Content Structure" and "Rules".
 2.  **Self-Review** (MANDATORY before saving):
-    *   Scan your content for robotic patterns.
+    *   **For Summary**: Scan for robotic patterns.
 If found - rewrite:
         *   ❌ Avoid Passive voice: "was conducted", "was configured", "was modified", "was determined"
         *   ❌ Avoid Corporate speak: "regarding", "mechanism", "proper", "related", "utilize", "facilitate", "orchestration"
         *   ❌ Avoid Abstract nouns: "investigation", "implementation", "configuration", "verification"
         *   ✅ Use: Active verbs, "I/we" pronouns, short sentences (max 15 words), keep all technical details
+    *   **For Facts & Resources**: DO NOT rewrite or summarize.
+Verify paths, commands, URLs are copied EXACTLY as provided.
 3.  **Save to Timeliner**:
     *   Call `mcp__timeliner__save_step` with the following parameters:
         *   `task_id`: Use the memorized `task_id` if you have one.
 If this is the first time saving for this task, send an **empty string** (`""`).
 The system will create a new task and return the new `task_id`.